-- With a VoLTE platform deployed in the core network, voice and data can both be provided over the 4G network under the control of the network operator - VoLTE requires the deployment of an IP multimedia subsystem (IMS) in the core network; the heart of the IMS core is composed by - the call server (CS) asset, which contains the voice service functions CSCF, ENUM and DNS - session border controllers (SBCs) - telephony application servers (TASs), which allow the provision of the supplementary telephony services (e.g. forwarding, call wait and call transfer)
+- With a VoLTE platform deployed in the core network, voice and data can both be provided over the 4G network under the control of the network operator - VoLTE requires the deployment of an IP multimedia subsystem (IMS) in the core network; the heart of the IMS core is composed of - the call server (CS) asset, which contains the voice service functions CSCF.
+ENUM and DNS - session border controllers (SBCs) - telephony application servers (TASs), which allow the provision of the supplementary telephony services (e.g. forwarding, call wait and call transfer)

-TAS CSCF MME MSC-S HLR

-LTE-GPRS interwork flow to allow the fall-back of voice traffic
+Appearance of an IMS core IP multimedia subsystem (IMS) SBC Call server (CS) ENUM TAS CSCF DNS HSS HLR MME MSC-S LTE-GPRS interwork flow to allow the fall-back of voice traffic